 Do you offer funded 2-, 3- and 4-year-old places?

 Some childminders are able to offer the free entitlement, it's worth asking if this is something you are interested in.
-There's more information about the free entitlement in England here.
+There's more information about the free entitlement in England and Wales here.

 Do you work with any assistants?